-28 Regulatory agencies
+Regulatory agencies

-Which body or bodies regulate the communications and media sectors?
+28 Which body or bodies regulate the communications and media sectors?
 Is the communications regulator separate from the broadcasting or antitrust regulator?
 Are there mechanisms to avoid conflicting jurisdiction?
 Is there a specific mechanism to ensure the consistent application of competition and sectoral regulation?

-The BAI is responsible for the regulation of the broadcasting and audiovisual content sector.
+The Broadcasting Authority of Ireland (BAI) is responsible for the regulation of the broadcasting and audiovisual content sector.

-The CCPC is responsible for administering and enforcing the Competition Acts 2002-2017 across all sectors.
+The Irish Competition and Consumer Protection Commission (CCPC) is responsible for administering and enforcing the Competition Acts 2002-2017 across all sectors.